Skip to main content

 Survey

-The Phase 1 survey regarding current transportation needs on Ira Hoffman Lane from Route 229 (Rixeyville Road) to U.S. Route 15 Business (Brandy Road) was completed in June 2025.
-The study team will use the input obtained from the public to better focus on solutions and develop alternatives to address the identified needs.
+The Phase 2 survey regarding proposed alternatives for the Route 694 (Ira Hoffman Lane) corridor between Route 229 (Rixeyville Road) and U.S. 15 Business (Brandy Road) in the county and town of Culpeper was completed in November 2025.
+The study team will use the input obtained from the public as it refines the alternatives and performs planning-level cost estimation before selecting the preferred alternative(s) to address the identified needs.

 Study Partners